streamanalyze/sa.documentation/amosql/updates.md

 ```
 will return the string `"Hello, I am Tore"`.

-## Cardinality constraints
+## <a name="cardinality-constraints"> Cardinality constraints

 A *cardinality constraint* is a system maintained restriction on the
 number of allowed occurrences in the database of an argument or result
-of a [stored function](#stored-function).
+of a [stored function](defining-functions.md#stored-function).
 For example, a cardinality
 constraint can be that there is at most one salary per person, while a
 person may have any number of children.
 The cardinality constraints
 are normally specified by function signatures.

-For example, the following restricts each person to have one salary
+The following example restricts each person to have one salary
 while many children are allowed:
 ```sql
    create function salary(Person p) -> Charstring nm